The Microbiome-Autoimmune Connection, Part 3: Dr. Alessio Fasano’s work on Autoimmunity

 You might be wondering how you can improve your gut health.
 Is it as simple as taking a probiotic?
 Or what about prebiotics?
 Or how about stool testing or parasite treatments?
 What about Small Intestinal Bacterial Overgrowth?
 Or candida overgrowth?

-Please stay with us for next week’s article when we will look at some ways of predicting autoimmunity.
-Read this article here for ways to address an autoimmune condition.
-Or better yet, call us and book a free discovery call to see how we can help you with an autoimmune condition and/ or to improve your gut health!
+Please stay with us for next week’s article when we will look at some ways of predicting autoimmune disease.
+Call us to book a free discovery call to see how we can help you with an autoimmune condition and/ or to improve your gut health!